-Slaughtneil reach hurling final
+Rogers stars for Slaughtneil after bug

 Rogers takes centre stage

-The Antrim club, whose last provincial triumph came back in 2009, started the second half strongly and managed to reduce the deficit to one before Rogers took centre stage.
+The Antrim club, whose last provincial triumph came back in 2009, started the second half strongly and managed to reduce the deficit to one before Rogers took centre stage, his performance made all the more remarkable after McShane's revelation that he had suffered from a "bad vomiting bug" in the week building up to the match.

-First, he managed to split the posts from the right wing after being found by Jerome McGuigan, which was swiftly followed by another unerring O'Doherty free.
+Having been shifted back into midfield to get on the ball and run at the Dunloy defenders, he managed to split the posts from the right wing after being found by Jerome McGuigan, which was swiftly followed by another unerring O'Doherty free.

 Rogers then pounced to score the game's only goal, firing home from close range after Dunloy keeper Ryan Elliott had done well to deny Brian Cassidy.